 In most cases, reply to the whole list so that future users of EPA SWMM can benefit from the archived knowledge.
 To make the archive more useful, please limit discussion to one topic per posting thread, and relate the subject heading precisely to the content.

 Remember that the folks participating in the list discussions are busy professionals.
 Ensure you do your homework before posting a question, as the subject may already be covered.
-Read the SWMM manuals and search the SWMM Knowledge Base.
+Read the SWMM reference documentation and search the SWMM Knowledge Base.

 If you are annoyed by a posting, email that person privately.
 Remember to be kind, the sender just made a mistake as we all do.
-If you can't resolve the issue contact the list owner.
+If you can't resolve the issue email us at email@example.com.

 General posting etiquette